 Where ever you go in Pembrokeshire, you will never be far from the coast and beaches - you can drive from the north to the south within an hour and from east to west in pretty much a similar time.
 The choice of beaches in Pembrokeshire is huge, with the likes of Barafundle, Newport Sands, Whitesands, Newgale, Broadhaven and Saundersfoot amongst others to choose from - the most difficult aspect of going to the beach will be choosing which one to visit.

 For those of you who love history - Pembrokeshire will not disappoint.
 From the Neolithic on, you can find remains, ruins and preserved antiquities across the whole of the county.
 Head to the north for standing stones, cairns, dolmens and even a rebuilt Iron Age farmstead.
 You could also visit St Dogmaels Abbey or the Cathedral at St David's.
-In the south the walled Town of Tenby with its Tudor Merchant's House or a visit to Pembroke Castle are sure to please.
+In the south, the walled Town of Tenby with its Tudor Merchant's House or a visit to Pembroke Castle is sure to please.

 Attractions and Activities across the County are so vast that we are sure there is something for everyone.
 Head to the coast for spectacular coast path walks, kayaking, surfing, coasteering and boating or go inland for pony trekking, hill walks and much more.
 There are hundreds of places to see and things to do in Pembrokeshire - just make sure you have enough time to fit them all in!